Eppo-exp/eppo-docs/docs/administration/users-and-permissions.md

 Eppo uses role-based access control to manage what users can view and actions they can perform.
 Four roles are provided that can be assigned to users to specify their level of access: "Admin," "Data Owner," "Experiment Editor," and "Viewer."

-Roles can be assign to users in the Admin section under the "Users & Permissions" tab.
+Roles can be assigned to users in the Admin section under the "Users & Permissions" tab.

 ![Feature gate 1](/img/reference/users-and-permissions-tab.png)